a-r-m-i-n/dce/Documentation/UserFaq/Index.rst

 4. Replace filename with uid of FAL record
 5. Save the tt_content record and update the field configuration

-If you want to support such migration tool, just get in touch with me (armin (at) v.ieweg.de).

 How to create a dynamic content like an accordion?
 --------------------------------------------------